LArSoft/larsoft.github.io/LArSoftWiki/index.md

 > Developing LArSoft code itself.
 Using LArSoft to write experiment-specific code against an existing LArSoft release.

 -   [CI results display page](https://lar-ci-history.fnal.gov/LarCI/app)

-## Investigating Slack channel

-Now that Manchester has retired the server for larforum, LArSoft is looking into having a Slack channel for this informal communication.

-> A place for developers and newcomers to ask questions, seek advice, and discuss technical topics with LArTPC software experts.

 ## [Getting LArSoft](Getting_LArSoft)